 Every year we say this is going to be the year we manage to snag a summer home near East Hampton’s coveted Louse Point Beach.
 The gorgeous beach on the bay side of the island is the ultimate hideaway with calm waters, minimal crowds and an overall relaxing vibe.

 When You Want a Restaurant Meal Without the Restaurant

 Head to L&W Market in Bridgehampton and pick up some of Almond restaurant’s most popular dishes.
 From the marinated strip steak and famous mac and cheese to the sticky toffee date cake, you can prepare reheat a full meal at home.
 Pro tip: For the best selection and fewest crowds, go as early in the day as possible.

 For a Taste of the Old Hamptons

-Tucked inside Offshore Sports Marina in Montauk, Liars’ Saloon is the dive bar you didn’t know existed out East.
+Tucked inside Offshore Sports Marina in Montauk, Liars’ Saloon is the dive bar you didn’t know existed out east.
 This is a fishermen’s bar and has been for 30 years.
 But it’s also where locals go for mudslides, killer martinis, foosball and karaoke.

 Affordable Vintage Shopping

-The Secret to Avoiding Traffic
+The Trick to Beating the Traffic

 In our dream life, we’d have a private helicopter to whisk us to and from the Hamptons.
 In real life, the secret to beating the traffic to the Hamptons is to leave Thursday after work or Friday after 8 p.m.
 On the way back to NYC, set your alarm (and your coffee maker) and head out before the sun rises on Monday or, if you’re lucky enough to have one of those work-from-home jobs, mid-Monday morning.